syncfusion-content/wpf-docs/wpf/Radial-Slider/Getting-Started.md

 ### Select tick value programmatically

-You can select a tick value programmatically by assinging the tick value to the `Value` property.
+You can select a tick value programmatically by assigning the tick value to the `Value` property.

 {% tabs %}
 {% highlight XAML %}